 Thus was the situation within the Medieval Guilds who built the great cathedrals of Europe, these were made up of masons, artisans & craftsmen mostly from Southern Europe & the Levant, North Africa & so on.
 The system of democratic government however, goes back a further 1500yrs to Classical Greece.
 It began with the Athenians in the late 6th Cen BC & lasted on & off for the next 200yrs.
 Under the umbrella of democratic rule, the Athenians built an autocratic empire around the Mediterranean (200yrs before Rome), embarked upon war upon war with fellow Greek & foreigner alike, ending only with it's defeat to Sparta, condemned it's greatest son Socrates to death & sent his disciples, including Plato into exile.
-I think they carved a few statues as well but that's by the by.
+I think they carved a few statues & wrote a few plays as well but that's by the by.

 By no means were all Greeks proponents of democracy, including Plato who was scathing of it, as were most of the Greek Philosophers.
 Apart from warning it leads to mob-rule (a consequence of majority voting systems), Plato likened Democracy to a boat embarking on a perilous voyage with nothing but bakers, schoolteachers & the like for the crew, & that metaphor applies today, as most politicians have never studied politics before entering it.
 Only a minority percentage of Athenians were eligible to participate in Athenian democracy, women weren't allowed, neither were slaves, nor foreign residents & it was always top-heavy laden with Aristocrats, much the same as the Knights Templar & the democracies of today.
 The Encyclopaedia Britannica (1961) writes; 'Ancient democracy was not only compatible with slavery, it presupposed slavery, which alone permitted the necessary leisure for the citizens to devote themselves to public affairs.
 It recognised the equality of citizens, but failed to develop a general concept of the equality of all mankind.'